So, what do we actually cover on a complete KG Hypnobirthing course?

 Which should I choose?

-Whether you choose to work with your KGH practitioner privately (in your own home or theirs, or a studio or neutral space), OR, you'd prefer to attend a small group course...
+Whether you choose to work with your KGH practitioner privately (in your own home or theirs, or at the local studio or neutral space, or indeed via Zoom as is now the case!), OR, you'd prefer to attend a small group course...
 Your complete antenatal education will follow the same starting structure.

 The exact content becomes small-group and couple-specific, due to the individualised nature of each participant.